Kmer-File-Format/kff-cpp-api/README.md

 Finally the metadata size is automatically read but not the metadata content.
 The size is available via the the file property *metadata_size*.
-You can either read the metadata content as follow or let the file skip it when you read the first section.
+You can either read the metadata content as follow or let the first call to *read_section_type* skip it for you.

 ```C++
   // Get the metadate size